farhansayyed165/Quiz-Web-App/Readme.md

 # Quiz Web App
 This Quiz Web App was made as a starter project for learning basic Javascript and CSS for styling an HTML page.
 This project does not uses any dependecies or libraries.

+## The Quiz App is Live!!
+I've hosted the quiz website!
+Go visit it at: https://farhansayyed165.github.io/Quiz-Web-App/

 <img src="https://github.com/farhansayyed165/Quiz-Web-App/blob/main/Readme_img_nvs.png">

 <br>